matLogh/CCM/README.md

 - at least one Region Of Interest (ROI),
 - at least one energy-correcting function.

 In very **simplified terms**, CCM performs energy calibration for each energy spectrum produced by single time-bin projection of the input matrix.
-It is done by finding *an energy shift* between *"a good/reference energy spectrum"* (defined by the reference time window) and the projected energy spectrum, but only within the *"regions of interest"* (what would be the fit region in standard energy calibration procedure).
+It is done by finding *an energy shift* between a *"good/nominal/reference energy spectrum"* (defined by the reference time window) and the projected energy spectrum, but only within the *"regions of interest"* (what would be the fit region in standard energy calibration procedure).
 Once the energy shift is calculated, a correction function is used to recalibrate the projected energy spectrum.

 **TEMAT** is an input matrix with the data.
 It is expected that the matrix has a time on X axis and energy on Y. Both energy- and time-binning are important parameters that significantly affects the resulting correction.
 It is advised to tune these for the best results; more binning == finer time corrections but also lower statistics for the code to work with.